-A staple within the hardcore community for over 15 years now, Comeback Kid are ready to unleash Outsider, the band’s 6th studio full-length upon the masses on September 8th.
-Outsider is an expansion on the already established Comeback Kid tropes, filled with relentless moments of hardcore with elements of sonic on progression and evolution that has been present on their past few releases.
+A staple within the hardcore community for over 15 years now, Comeback Kid is ready to unleash Outsider, the band’s 6th studio full-length, upon the masses on September 8th.
+Outsider is an expansion on the already established Comeback Kid tropes, filled with relentless moments of hardcore with elements of sonic progression and evolution that have been present on their past few releases.
 Working with bandmates Stu Ross, Ron Friesen and Loren Legare, Comeback Kid is days away from unveiling what could easily be considered their finest recorded moment to date.

 You are in Winnipeg!?
 That’s cool.

 “Yeah.
 We’re only an hour behind you.
 Usually two, but with Daylight Savings, it’s only one.”

 I didn’t even know that Comeback Kid is a Canadian band.
 Silly, really.
 You’ve been around for a while now.
 I just never put two and two together there.

 “(laughs) We do sometimes fly under that Canadian radar.”

 You’ve done dates with the Cancer Bats, have you not?